 Most opioid or painkilling drug prescriptions are non-refillable and, when used properly under a medical doctor’s supervision, are safe and effective.

 Morphine derivatives, or narcotics, come from opioids and are used to therapeutically treat pain, suppress coughing, alleviate diarrhea, and induce anesthesia.
-When using these narcotics, abusers experience a general sense of well-being by reduced tension, anxiety, and aggression.
+When using these narcotics, people who use experience a general sense of well-being by reduced tension, anxiety, and aggression.

 Some of the most well known painkillers are listed below with the names you might find on a prescription label.